Version Control with Git¶

 - the commit that came before it (its "parent").

 A branch is a line of development.
-The default branch is called main.
+The first branch is conventionally called main, though a plain git init still names it master unless you have told git otherwise — run git config --global init.defaultBranch main once and every new repo starts on main.
 You can create new branches to work on a feature without disturbing main, then merge your work back when it is ready.

 A remote is a copy of your repo on another machine (usually GitHub).
 You push your commits up to the remote to share them; you pull to get commits others have pushed.